 - Go through the list and make those changes.
 If you get stuck, then take a short break and come back, or just go on to one of the other changes.

-- When you think your paper is as good as you can make it (or when you run out of time!), stop and give yourself a chance to do a final proofreading before turning it in to your instructor.
+- When you think your paper is as good as you can make it (or when you run out of time!), stop and give yourself a chance to do final proofreading before turning it into your instructor.

-- Reading your paper aloud can be a good way to slow down to catch any grammar errors.
+- Reminder: reading your paper aloud can be a good way to slow down to catch any grammar errors!

 Sample Evaluation Paper Topics